Jump to sectionWhat is workplace wellness?

 All of this makes it easier for each employee to engage in healthy behavior and encourages employees to take their health seriously.

-In such instances, you could install a refrigerated vending machine.
+If your company simply might not be able to afford to provide no-cost food for its employees, consider installing a refrigerated vending machine.
 This will mean that employees can purchase healthier options like yogurt and fresh fruit.

 7 tips to achieve workplace wellness